-Suit seeks to remove Sanders from Florida Democratic ballot
+Florida lawsuit questions Sanders’ Democratic bona fides

 “Defendant Sanders is clearly an Independent, and is clearly not a Democrat, by his own definitions.
 His current ‘day job’ is as a United States Senator and he has consistently, proudly asserted his service in that role as Independent,” contends the suit filed on behalf of the two registered Democrats who want Sanders off the ballot.

-They say he should run as an Independent.
+They say Sanders, a self-described democratic socialist, should run as an Independent.

-“In our political climate today, Democrats need to have a voice,” said George Brown, and 80-year-old former member of the 101st Airborne Division of the U.S. Army.

-“He’s eliminating my vote as a Democrat,” said Frank Bach, 82, a Korean War veteran who retired from the U.S. Air Force as an airman first class.
-“I’m very upset with the president we have right now.”
+“We’re aware of the spurious complaint and it will not affect us.
+Bernie will be on the ballot in Florida,”‘ said Sanders spokesperson Kolby Lee.

 Florida’s ballot box has been the source of continuing legal strife, with cases currently being litigated over the right of felons to vote, early voting on college campuses and even the order in which names appear on ballots.